aws/aws-cdk-rfcs/text/0031-integ-testing.md

 ## Working Backwards - README.md

-### `@aws-cdk/app-test`
+### `@aws-cdk/apptest`

-🌩️ app-test can verify that your CDK app can be deployed successfully on AWS with the desired resources.
+🌩️ apptest can verify that your CDK app can be deployed successfully on AWS with the desired resources.

-🤖 app-test can verify that your CDK app functions as expected, such as assertions against a public API endpoint.
+🤖 apptest can verify that your CDK app functions as expected, such as assertions against a public API endpoint.

 🧑‍💻 Write tests in any CDK supported language, and execute them as part of your CI pipeline.

 📸 Capture snapshots of your CDK apps to track how they are impacted by changes.

-🧹 app-test will clean up any AWS resources that it had to provision, and keep your AWS costs to the minimum.
+🧹 apptest will clean up any AWS resources that it had to provision, and keep your AWS costs to the minimum.

 ### Writing Tests

-Tests that use app-test can be written in the same programming language as your CDK project.
+Tests that use apptest can be written in the same programming language as your CDK project.

 Let's start with the below CDK construct that creates an artifact repository in an S3 bucket, and notifies of new artifacts to an SQS queue.